Nonexistence of solutions of certain semilinear heat equations: Local existence

 Fix $t^\ast \in (\frac{T_{\max}}{2}, T_{\max})$, $T < T_{\max}$ and define a complete metric space where $\delta(K,f) = \max \{K, \norm{f}_{\sup} \}$ and norm is denoted by $\norm{ \cdot }_{\Theta_1}$.
 Then just as in (1), the operator $\Phi_1: \Theta_1 \to \Theta_1$ given by is a well-defined contraction.
 From the Banach fixed point theorem, there exists a fixed point $v$ of $\Theta_1$.

-One must also notice that no matter which $t^\ast$ we start with, the choice of $T$ such that a fixed point of $\Phi_1$ exists in $\Theta_1$ does not change.
-This is because for $\Phi_1$ to be a contraction from $\Theta_1$ to itself, we need $T$ small enough so that and as well as none of these bounds depend upon $t^\ast$.
+Notice that no matter which $t^\ast$ we start with, the choice of $T$ such that a fixed point of $\Phi_1$ exists in $\Theta_1$ does not change.
+This is because for $\Phi_1$ to be a contraction from $\Theta_1$ to itself, we need $T$ small enough so that and hold, and none of these bounds depend on $t^\ast$.
 In view of this, choose $t^\ast$ such that $T + t^\ast > T_{\max}$.
 Since $u(t^\ast) = v_0$, it can be easily verified that

 defines a solution for (\ref{MainProblem}), contradicting the maximality of $T_{\max}$.

 (3) As $C_0(\R^n) \seq L^\infty(\R^n)$, the result holds trivially for $q = \infty$.
 Let $q \in [1, \infty)$ and consider the complete metric space $\Theta_2$ which is nothing but the intersection of and where $\delta(u_0,f) = \max \{\norm{u_0}_{\sup}, \norm{f}_{\sup} \}$, $\delta_q(u_0,f) = \max \{\norm{u_0}_{L^q(\R^n)}, \norm{f}_{L^q(\R^n)} \}$ and norm is given by We prove that if $v \in C([0, T_{\max}), L^q(\R^n))$, then for every $t \in [0,T_{\max})$ we have $\Phi(v)(t) \in L^q(\R^n)$.
 Rest follows from the proof of (1).